ULHPC/ulhpc-docs/docs/software/electronics/vasp.md

 using efficient matrix diagonalization schemes and an efficient Pulay mixing.

-## Available versions of VASP in UL-HPC
+## Available versions of VASP in ULHPC
-To check available versions of VASP at UL-HPC type `module spider vasp`.
+To check available versions of VASP at ULHPC type `module spider vasp`.
-Below it shows list of available versions of VASP in UL-HPC.
+Below it shows list of available versions of VASP in ULHPC.
 ```bash
 phys/VASP/5.4.4-intel-2017a
 phys/VASP/5.4.4-intel-2018a